etnetera-activate/snowplow-gcp-template/README.md

 Simple use `./start_etl.sh` and `./stop_etl.sh` for this purpose.

-`./start_etl.sh` creates new virtual machine which runs bigquery mutator and which starts enrich and load dataflow.
+`./start_etl.sh` creates new virtual machine, which runs bigquery mutator and which starts two dataflows (one for enrich and second for bigquery inserts).
 After you run it you can check running instances using:

 `gcloud compute instances list`